MarRist/20-Newsgroups-predictions/README.md

 ## **4. Model Selection**

 Several models were evaluated in order to find the most suitable models for this task, such as: 1) Multinomial and Gaussian Naive Bayes, 2) multi-class logistic regression, 3) support-vector machines, 4) perceptron, 5) multi-layer perceptron, and 6) K-means.
-The models with the highest accuracy were: multi-class logistic regression, multi-layer perceptron and multinomial naive bayes.
-Since these models had the best performance, were further considered for the text classification task.
+The models with the highest accuracy were: multi-layer perceptron and multinomial naive bayes.